GoEco > South America > Ecuador > Giant Tortoise and Sea Turtle Conservation in Galápagos

 Darwin Lake

-Also located on the island, Darwin Lake is a saltwater lagoon that has twice the amount of salt of the surrounding ocean.
+Also on the island, Darwin Lake is a saltwater lagoon that has twice the amount of salt on the surrounding ocean.

 Tagus Cove